Walt Disney World Monorail System: Severe Weather Protocol

 On nights before hurricanes and other severe weather events are predicted to affect the Walt Disney World Resort, three monorails and two service tractors will be left out on the system in case issues occur as a result of the weather.
 Two trains and a work tractor will be parked inside the Contemporary Resort with the storm doors closed.
 One train will be parked at Epcot and the work tractor normally stationed on the Epcot Spur will be parked at the Epcot platform of the Transportation and Ticket Center.
 This way, if any of the switch beams were to go offline, a maintenance team would be able to fix any issues and there would be at least one monorail to transport guests.

 Monorail service must cease whenever sustained winds are expected to exceed 39 mph or greater.

 Towing

 The diesel-powered "work tractors" are the tow trucks of the system, and can tow a train to Monorail Shop, located around the bend from Space Mountain.
 Monorail Operations at the Walt Disney World resort has three separate tractors (Red, tagged '1'; Blue, tagged '2'; and Green, tagged '3') that allow for the simultaneous towing of three different monorails.
 In the event of a power failure on one of the monorail lines, the tractors are still operational, as they are powered by on-board diesel engines.
-When not in use, two of the work tractors will usually be parked at the shed while the third is parked on a small 62 foot maintenance spur just outside of the Transportation and Ticket Center along the Epcot beam to allow for faster access to any issues on that part of the system.
+When not in use, two of the work tractors will usually be parked at the shed while the third is parked on a small 62 foot maintenance spur approximately 1300 feet along the Epcot beam from the Transportation and Ticket Center to allow for faster access to any issues on that part of the system.